IntelliTect-Samples/EWU-CSCD396-2023-Fall/Assignment2.md

   - Run command from your terminal 'dotnet publish SampleApp/MyFirstAzureWebApp'.
 This builds the application and files are genearted in SampleApp/MyFirstAzureWebApp/bin/Debug/net7.0/publish folder
   - Zip the items in your created publish folder
-  - Use 'az webapp deploy' command to deploy you zip file to the application
+  - Use 'az webapp deploy' command to deploy your zip file to the application

 - Url Accessible ❌✅

-Note:
-az webapp deploy --resource-group test-rg --name assn2-test2 --src-path Publish.zip

 2. Create and Connect Storage Account - Using Azure CLI when option is available {https://learn.microsoft.com/en-us/azure/app-service/scenario-secure-app-access-storage?tabs=azure-cli}